-References to "Enterprise GP Holdings" mean Enterprise GP Holdings L.P., which owns Enterprise Products GP.
-Enterprise GP Holdings is a publicly traded affiliate, the units of which are listed on the NYSE under the ticker symbol "EPE."
+References to "Enterprise GP Holdings" mean Enterprise GP Holdings L.P., which owns Enterprise Products GP and Texas Eastern Products Pipeline Company, LLC and limited partner interests in Enterprise Products Partners and TEPPCO Partners, L.P.
+Enterprise GP Holdings is a publicly traded affiliate, the registered limited partnership interests of which are listed on the NYSE under the ticker symbol "EPE."
 References to "EPE Holdings" mean EPE Holdings, LLC, which is the general partner of Enterprise GP Holdings.

-References to "TEPPCO" mean TEPPCO Partners, L.P., a publicly traded affiliate, the units of which are listed on the NYSE under the ticker symbol "TPP."

-References to "TEPPCO GP" mean Texas Eastern Products Pipeline Company, LLC, which is the general partner of TEPPCO and owned by a private company subsidiary of EPCO, Inc.
+References to "TEPPCO" mean TEPPCO Partners, L.P., a publicly traded affiliate, the limited partner interests of which are listed on the NYSE under the ticker symbol "TPP."
+References to "TEPPCO GP" refer to Texas Eastern Products Pipeline Company, LLC, which is the general partner of TEPPCO and is wholly owned by Enterprise GP Holdings.